rjungius/rjungius.github.io/_includes/observational_study.md

 ## Observational Study

-Finally we can really draw some conclusions.
+Finally, we can draw some conclusions.
 Let's see…

 {% include plots/paths_count_observe_map.html %}